aditya-tanwar/aditya-tanwar/README.md

 ---

-I am a Devops magician.
+I am a Devops enthusiast.
 Passionate about helping people get into cloud and sharing my learnings in cloud, DevOps and now Platform Solutions.

 ---